 There are several steps to take, and each teen younger than 18 will need to complete a certain amount of driver’s ed first.
 Many teens are opting to take this course online through an approved provider such as DriversEd.com or Aceable.

-To get this operator’s license, the teen should take their learner’s license, driver’s ed waiver, and certification documents to any Division of Driver Licenses office .
-Once issued, the provisional license will allow a 16-year-old teen to drive unsupervised between 6 AM and 11 PM, and those hours extend to between 5 AM and 1 AM after the 17th birthday.
-However, restrictions do not apply if driving to or from work, or if accompanied by a licensed driver at least 21 years old.
+To get this license, teens must present their learner’s license, driver’s ed certificate, and proof of practice hours to any Division of Driver Licenses office.
+Upon passing the test, 16-year-olds can drive unsupervised between 6 AM and 11 PM, and from 5 AM to 1 AM after turning 17.
+These curfews don’t apply when driving to/from work or when accompanied by a licensed driver aged 21+.

 The Graduated Driver Licensing journey should end on the 18th birthday when the teen will finally get their full, unrestricted license.